It's All About the Pentiums: Music video

 The music video is a parody of several rap videos.
 The video features several "as live" performance scenes.
 The crowd consists of office workers and features a large WELCOME TO COMDEX sign behind the band.
 The scene in front of the glass building and the office scenes were shot at the Los Angeles County Department of Public Works Headquarters Building in Alhambra, CA. At the video's beginning, an "old school" car is seen pulling up outside the offices.
 Initially, the camera is angled at the car's front, yet when it switches to a side view of the car, we see it is ridiculously small.
 Out of it steps Yankovic, accompanied by four doves.
 Weird Al used the same car (a Nash Metropolitan) in his earlier production, the movie UHF.
 As the video is about computers, most of the scenes take place in an office.
 Yankovic's drummer, Jon "Bermuda" Schwartz, is seen in several of these bits as an office worker yelling "YEAH!" over and over.
 Emo Philips, who had worked with Yankovic on UHF and The Weird Al Show, is seen as the object of ridicule, sitting in front of a computer in a small orange room and doing things that are mentioned in the song.
 He waxes his modem, "trying to make it go faster," takes out correction fluid and dabs some on his computer screen, takes an Etch-a-Sketch as if it were the monitor and shakes it to clear it, and proudly shows a picture of Sarah Michelle Gellar from his printer.

 During one concert scene, Yankovic can be seen smashing old computer equipment with a sledgehammer, including a monitor and a laptop.
 John Ranlett (a Bill Gates look-alike) plays a role at the line "I'm down with Bill Gates, I call him 'money' for short".
 He answers the phone when Yankovic calls him to "make him do [his] tech support," and responds by rolling his eyes.
 His mug reads "Think similar", a parody of the Apple advertising slogan "Think different".
 Yankovic and Drew Carey are seen in a fluorescent-lit tunnel.
 This and the outfits they wear are based on the performances of Mase and Sean Combs (aka.
 P. Diddy, or Puff Daddy) in the music video for the Notorious B.I.G.'s song, "Mo Money Mo Problems".

+Personnel

+According to the liner notes of The Essential "Weird Al" Yankovic: